Robotistan/Robotistan-RDT/docs/source/faq/faq.rst

 Frequently Asked Questions
 ===========================

-How can I get picobricks to work when I split it?
+How can I get PicoBricks to work when I split it?
 --------------------------------------------------

 We can use the 12 modules on the PicoBricks by separating them from the break points and plugging them into the right connectors on the PicoBricks main board with a groove cable.